paketo-buildpacks/rfcs/text/0000-decouple-dependencies.md

 merged into the official Paketo documentation.

 ### Buildpack Migration Process
-Once a language family has added support for the new metadata format and documentation has been updated, the language family may begin the deprecation process.
+Once a language family maintainers is comfortable that all buildpacks have migrated to the new metadata format and documentation has been updated, the language family may begin the deprecation process.
 This proposal does not dictate how that process should be done, but provides some recommendations.
 The language family team ultimately has discretion on how to proceed.

 The recommendation of this proposal is to announce the change in the release notes and on Slack, providing links to documentation of the new feature.
 The